On sampling diluted Spin-Glasses with unbounded interactions: Approach

 \subsection{From Ising to Viana-Bray and Beyond}

-Given the above setup of Liu et al., \cite{KuiKuiSpinGlass2024} one obtains the bounds for the Viana-Bray spin-glass by essentially estimating the spectral radius $\varrho_{\rm good}$ when the adjacency matrix $\Adjacency_{\G}$ of $\G(n,d/n)$ is randomly signed, i.e., each non-zero entry of the matrix is randomly set to $\{\pm 1\}$.
+The above setup can also be used to obtain rapid mixing of Glauber dynamics for the Viana-Bray spin-glass on $\G(n,d/n)$, for any $\beta<\frac{0.18}{\sqrt{d}}$.
+The only essential difference is that, for the Viana Bray model, one needs to consider the good part of the randomly signed adjacency matrix $\Adjacency_{\G}$ of $\G(n,d/n)$, i.e., each non-zero entry of the matrix is independently and randomly set to $\{\pm 1\}$.
+For such a matrix, they show that $\varrho_{\rm good}\approx 2\sqrt{d}$.

-Unfortunately, the analysis in \cite{KuiKuiSpinGlass2024} relies heavily on the fact that the entries of $\InAct$ are bounded, i.e., they are random signs of the entries of $\Adjacency_{\G}$.
-This limits the applicability of the method and excludes some natural spin-glass Gibbs distributions.
-Furthermore, as pointed out in \cite{KuiKuiSpinGlass2024}, the block decomposition they propose for the ``good" and ``bad" parts of the graph is {\em not} optimal, i.e., it does not give the natural bound on $\beta$ one expects to get from stochastic localisation.
+The novelty of \cite{KuiKuiSpinGlass2024} in obtaining this bound lies in showing how we can combine stochastic localisation for the mixing analysis and the block-partition for dealing with high-degree vertices.
+As mentioned above, there are certain limitations with this approach.
+Indicative of these limitations is the discrepancy between the rapid mixing bound on $\beta$ they obtain and the natural bound $\beta<0.25/\sqrt{d}$, which someone expects to get from stochastic localisation.
+Furthermore, the analysis in \cite{KuiKuiSpinGlass2024} relies heavily on the fact that the entries of $\InAct$ are bounded numbers, i.e., they are random signs of the entries of $\Adjacency_{\G}$.
+This is quite limiting as, e.g., in the 2-spin model, we should be able to handle edge couplings which are as huge as $\Theta(\sqrt{\log n})$.

-In light of the above observations, we revisit the stochastic localisation framework proposed in \cite{KuiKuiSpinGlass2024}.
-We propose a {\em new} approach for the analysis that allows us to obtain improved bounds on $\beta$, while at the same time, we are able to handle unbounded interactions, yielding results for some important spin-glass distributions such as the 2-spin model.
+In light of all the above, we revisit the stochastic localisation framework proposed in \cite{KuiKuiSpinGlass2024}.
+We introduce a {\em new} approach that allows us to obtain improved bounds on $\beta$, while at the same time, we are able to handle unbounded interactions.

-Recall that the 2-spin model has {\em Gaussian couplings} on the edges of the graph.
-For typical realisations of the distribution, we expect to have many edges whose coupling is as huge as $\Theta(\sqrt{\log n})$.
-This is one key difference with the distribution considered in \cite{KuiKuiSpinGlass2024}, where {\em all} couplings are in $\{\pm 1\}$. \\